 Republican economic policies focus on what's good for businesses and investors.
 They say that prosperous companies will boost economic growth for everyone.
 Republicans promote the theory of supply-side economics.

-A survey done by Loyola University found that Americans prefer bipartisanship.
-They asked people, “What should elected officials do?”
+Research done by Dr. Celia Paris at Loyola University found that Americans prefer bipartisanship.
+Dr. Paris asked people, “What should elected officials do?”

 In response, 68% said politicians should “try to cooperate across party lines.”
 Almost two-thirds said they should “compromise to find solutions.”
-More than 90% said they should “treat opponents with more civility.”
+93% said they should “treat opponents with more civility.”

 Voters’ support of bipartisanship extended to bills, legislators, and Congress itself.
 People supported bipartisan bills almost as much as bills only proposed by their own party.
 They did not like bills only proposed by the opposite party.
-As the head researcher, Dr. Celia Paris, explained, “People assume that bills sponsored only by the opposite party are bad.”
+As Dr. Paris explained, “People assume that bills sponsored only by the opposite party are bad.”

 Voters like it when their elected officials work across the aisle.
 They do not see it as being weak or betraying their party’s values.
 Instead, they perceive the legislator as open-minded, interested in their voters’ opinions, and less self-interested.